dastal/Javascript_Refresher/README.md

 # Javascript_Refresher
- Refresher in Javascript, HTML and CSS
+ Refresher in Javascript, HTML, and CSS.